 Where is Cumberland Island National Seashore Located?

-Located north of Amelia Island in Florida and south of Jekyll Island, Cumberland Island is Georgia’s largest barrier island.
-Once on the island, you can see Florida not too far away.
+Cumberland Island is one of the 15 barrier islands in Georgia.
+It is north of Amelia Island in Florida and south of Jekyll Island.
+Once on the island, you can catch a glimpse of Florida not too far away.
 Find Cumberland Island on a map here:

 Is It Free to Visit Cumberland Island?

 A day trip to Cumberland Island is not free.
 It is $15 per adult ages 16 and older.
 Children 15 and under get in free.
-They no longer accept cash, so the entrance fee or pass must be bought with a credit or debit card.
+They no longer accept cash, so you must purchase the entrance fee or pass using a credit or debit card.
 In addition to the entrance fees, you must factor in the ferry cost.
-For example, it’s a little over $80 plus tax for two adults roundtrip.
+For example, it’s over $80 plus tax for two adults roundtrip.

 You can pay the entrance fee at the Cumberland Island National Seashore Visitor Center in St. Marys, Georgia, or in advance on the website.
-Additional fees and annual pass information can be found here.
+Find additional admission and annual pass information here.

 A Very Brief History